Culture of Sussex: Sport

 Sussex has a centuries-long tradition of sport.
 Sussex has played a key role in the early development of both cricket and stoolball.
-Cricket is recognised as having been formed in the Weald and Sussex CCC is England's oldest county cricket club.
+Cricket is recognised as having been formed in the Weald and Sussex is where cricket was first recorded as being played by men (in 1611), and by women (in 1677), as well as being the location of the first reference to a cricket bat (in 1622) and a wicket (in 1680).
+Founded in 1839, Sussex CCC is England's oldest county cricket club and is the oldest professional sports club in the world.
 Slindon Cricket Club dominated the sport for a while in the 18th century.
-The cricket ground at Arundel Castle traditionally plays host to a Duchess of Norfolk's XI which plays the national test sides touring England.
+The cricket ground at Arundel Castle traditionally plays host to a Duke of Norfolk's XI which plays the national test sides touring England.
+Founded in 1971, the Sussex Cricket League is believed to be the largest adult cricket league in the world, with 335 teams in 2018.

 The sport of stoolball is also associated with Sussex, which has a claim to be where the sport originated and certainly where its revival took place in the early 20th century.
 Sussex is represented in the Football League by Brighton & Hove Albion and Crawley Town.
 Brighton has been a League member since 1920, whereas Crawley was promoted to the League in 2011.
 Sussex has had its own football association, since 1882 and its own football league, which has since expanded into Surrey, since 1920.
 In horse racing, Sussex is home to Goodwood, Fontwell Park, Brighton and Plumpton.
 The All England Jumping Course show jumping facility at Hickstead is situated 8 mi north of Brighton and Hove.